marcocesarato/PHP-CPDO/README.md

 - `void CPDOCache::addExceptions(array $tables_name)` Add not cacheable tables

 ## Debugger
-You can enable/disable the debugger using the following methods (default is *disabled*):
+You can enable/disable the debugger using the following methods (default is *enabled*):
 ```php
 $db->enableDebug();
 $db->disableDebug();